kabiiQ/obs-game-detection/README.md

 - **Download this script**
     - Place both `obs-game-detection.py` and `games.cfg` in the same directory somewhere on your PC.
+        - These can be downloaded from this repo or from the [release ZIP file.](https://github.com/kabiiQ/obs-game-detection/releases/download/1.0/obs-game-detection.zip) https://github.com/kabiiQ/obs-game-detection/releases/download/1.0/obs-game-detection.zip
     - The "scripts" folder for OBS is at the path `obs-studio/data/obs-plugins/frontend-tools/scripts`, but I would recommend instead placing the script somewhere you can find and edit the `games.cfg` file easily, such as your Documents folder.
     - Make note of where you place this script.